mercury2269/mercury2269.github.io/_posts/2015-04-12-getting-a-coach-and-keeping-yourself-honest.md

 Bottom line we need more doing, something that will actually move us towards the goal.
 > I hear and I forget.
 I see and I remember.
 I do and I understand. - Confucius

 We need to make mistakes in order to learn.
 But we cannot fail by being safe and not putting yourself out there.
-Hence we grow by doing and learning from being fullish.
+Hence we grow by doing and learning from being foolish.

 At this moment I feel like I need to make mistakes and learn from it.
 I want to challenge myself and accomplish my goals.
 This is why I've decided to try personal coaching.
 Here are few things that a good coach should be able to help you with.